feschenko/voicy/README.md

 print(
     voice.tts(
-        text="You are using a voicy library.
-Please, give a star, if you like it.", voice={"en-US": "en-US-Wavenet-A"}
+        text="You are using a Voicy library.
+Please, give a star, if you like it.", voice={"en-US": "en-US-Wavenet-A"},
     )
 )
 ```